dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part7Party/index.md

 As calm returned, Silvius played a softer tune, attempting to soothe the lingering tension.
 Zilrath, standing nearby, watched with an inscrutable expression.
 “You’ve brought unity to this place, but unity doesn’t come without risk,” she said quietly.

 Silvius nodded.
 “It'll be fine.
 We want to make a statement.
-We want to be know.
+We want to be known.
 Let's see who shows up.”

 With the hobgoblins gone and the bugbears preparing their report, the team remained vigilant, knowing that their actions had set events in motion that could shape their fate.